benoror/taxi-driver/README.md

 ### Query

-A query includes any number of allowed `parameters`, plus an optional `vars` object.
+A query includes any number of allowed `parameters` (case insensitive), plus an optional `vars` object.

 Example: